johanseaxis/acap-native-sdk-examples/vdo-larod2/README.md

 - vdo to fetch frames from e.g. a camera
 - [larod API](../FAQs.md#WhatisLarod?) to load a graph model and run preprocessing and classification inferences on it

-It is achieved by using the containerized Axis API and toolchain images.
+It is achieved by using the containerized API and toolchain images.

 Together with this README file you should be able to find a directory called app.
 That directory contains the "vdo_larod" application source code, which can easily be compiled and run with the help of the tools and step by step below.